spring-projects/spring-integration-aws/README.md

         .build();
 ````

-Where you should specify the port on which you have ran the Kinesalite service.
+where you should specify the port on which you have ran the Kinesalite service.
-Also you can use for you testing purpose a [Local Stack][] library.
+Also, you can use for you testing purpose a [Local Stack][] library.

-Also the `KplMessageHandler` is provided for performing streams consumption by [Kinesis Producer Library][].
+Also, the `KplMessageHandler` is provided for performing streams consumption by [Kinesis Producer Library][].

 ## Lock Registry for Amazon DynamoDB

 Starting with _version 2.0_, the `DynamoDbLockRegistry` implementation is available.
 Certain components (for example aggregator and resequencer) use a lock obtained from a `LockRegistry` instance to ensure that only one thread is manipulating a group at a time.
 The `DefaultLockRegistry` performs this function within a single component; you can now configure an external lock registry on these components.
-When used with a shared `MessageGroupStore`, the `DynamoDbLockRegistry` can be use to provide this functionality across multiple application instances, such that only one instance can manipulate the group at a time.
+When used with a shared `MessageGroupStore`, the `DynamoDbLockRegistry` can be used to provide this functionality across multiple application instances, such that only one instance can manipulate the group at a time.
 This implementation can also be used for the distributed leader elections using a [LockRegistryLeaderInitiator][].
 The `com.amazonaws:dynamodb-lock-client` dependency must be present to make a `DynamoDbLockRegistry` working.